Banner: Chris Smith with participants in The Caravan Darkroom (2022)

 Projects might be a single workshop or event, or a programme of linked activities and might involve working with the participants solo or in groups.
 Examples of activities that might be included are:

-• Outings with a photographer to learn now to take pictures of people or landscapes using digital or analogue film
+• Outings with a photographer to learn how to take pictures of people or landscapes using digital or analogue film

 • Dark room experiences